FDA-approved CAR T-cell Therapies

 Patients who are approved for CAR T-cell therapy will undergo the following treatment process:

-• Multiplication: The genetically modified T cells are grown in the lab, multiplying so they increase in number.
-The lab freezes the multiplied cells and ships them back to UPMC Hillman Cancer Center; this process takes about 2-3 weeks.
+• Multiplication – The genetically modified T cells are grown in the lab, multiplying so they increase in number.
+The lab freezes the multiplied cells and ships them back to UPMC Hillman Cancer Center.
+This process takes about two to three weeks.

-• Chemotherapy: Patients will receive conditioning chemotherapy a few days prior to their hospital admission for infusion.
+• Chemotherapy – Patients will receive conditioning chemotherapy a few days before their hospital admission for infusion.
 This therapy improves the ability of the infused CAR T cells to expand and multiply.

-• Infusion and Inpatient Hospitalization: Patients are admitted at UPMC Shadyside and the CAR T cells are infused back into their bloodstream in a single infusion, like a blood transfusion.
-Patients typically stay in the hospital for 1-2 weeks following infusion so our team can closely monitor them for potential side effects.
+• Infusion and inpatient hospitalization – Patients are admitted at UPMC Shadyside, and the CAR T cells are infused back into their bloodstream in a single infusion, like a blood transfusion.
+Patients typically stay in the hospital for one to two weeks following infusion so our team can closely monitor them for potential side effects.

-• Recovery: The risk/recovery period following CAR T-cell therapy is usually 2-3 months.
+• Recovery – The risk/recovery period following CAR T-cell therapy is usually two to three months.
 During this period, patients must be monitored for side effects and treatment response, which can be severe.
 The U.S. Food and Drug Administration requires patients treated with CAR T-cell therapy to remain near UPMC Hillman Cancer Center during the initial 30-day acute recovery period.

 Contact Us About CAR T-Cell Clinical Trials